 As you might expect, heating and cooling homes takes a tremendous amount of energy.
 One of the easiest methods to reduce your HVAC system energy usage is to schedule regular yearly maintenance.
-This not only conserves energy but also keeps the HVAC system running smoothly and efficiently.
+This not only conserves energy but also keeps the system running smoothly and efficiently.
 A licensed and insured technician can perform a full audit on your HVAC system and complete a tune-up to ensure it is running at peak performance.

 “As a general rule of thumb, getting routine maintenance on your HVAC system can help improve the efficiency of your system by 5%,” says Nick Cohen, owner of Advanced Builders & Contractors in Los Angeles.